karrioapi/karrio/docs/development/extending.md

     1. Generate Python data types from the carrier API schemas using the type generators bellow
     2. Package the generated data types as a library in [purplship-carriers](https://github.com/PurplShip/purplship-carriers)

-1. Create a Purplship extension package
+1. Create a purplship extension package
-    1. Create a new Purplship extension by copying [.templates/carrier](https://github.com/PurplShip/purplship/tree/main/.templates/carrier) into [extensions/[carrier-name]](https://github.com/PurplShip/purplship/tree/main/extensions)
+    1. Create a new purplship extension by copying [.templates/carrier](https://github.com/PurplShip/purplship/tree/main/.templates/carrier) into [extensions/[carrier-name]](https://github.com/PurplShip/purplship/tree/main/extensions)

     2. Rename all instance for [carrier] to the appropriate carrier name you are integrating.
 This must be done for files